NilsVreman/image-upload-webpage/README.md

 1. ~~Input sanitization~~
 2. ~~Authentication and Authorization~~
 3. ~~Rate limiting~~
-4. ~~Background processing of thumbnails~~ -- Solved by compiling with a higher optimization level
+4. ~~Background processing of thumbnails~~ -- Solved by compiling with a higher optimization level and "awaiting all"
 5. ~~Don't retrieve all thumbnails on upload (filter)~~
 6. ~~Introduce TLS~~
 7. ~~Make the _gallery_-scroll on phone swipeable, not just clickable.~~